google/guava/CONTRIBUTING.md

 Guidelines for any code contributions:

   1. Any significant changes should be accompanied by tests.
-The project already has good test coverage, so look at some of the existing tests if you're unsure how to go about it.
+The project already has good test coverage, so look at some existing tests if you're unsure how to go about it.
   2. All contributions must be licensed Apache 2.0 and all files must have a copy of the boilerplate license comment (can be copied from an existing